-- 1. The Commission finds that the 1500 Mission Street Special Use District and the Project at 1500 Mission Street to be a beneficial development to the City that could not be accommodated without the actions requested. - 2.
-The Commission made and adopted environmental findings by its Motion No. []], which are incorporated by reference as though fully set forth herein, regarding the Project description and objectives, significant impacts, significant and unavoidable impacts, mitigation measures and alternatives, and a statement of overriding considerations, based on substantial evidence in the whole record of this proceeding and pursuant to the California Environmental Quality Act, Section 15091 through 15093, and Chapter 31 of the San Francisco Administrative Code ("Chapter 31").
-The Commission adopted these findings as required by CEQA, separate and apart from the Commission's certification of the Project's Final EIR, which the Commission certified prior to adopting the CEQA findings. - 3.
-The Project would address the City's severe need for additional housing for very low, low and moderate income households, by providing on-site inclusionary affordable dwellings units in excess of the amounts required by the City's Inclusionary Affordable Housing Program (Planning Code section 415). - 4.
-The proposed General Plan Amendment and Special Use District would deliver office space essential for the City's needs, enhance public service by providing a consolidated one-stop permit center, in close proximity to other government offices in the Civic Center Area and providing greater efficiency and convenience to members of the public, and offer a fiscally prudent and has lower operating expenses compared to current assets or other alternatives (including the purchase of existing office space or other newly constructed office space). - 5.
-The Project proposes neighborhood-serving amenities, such as new ground floor retail, and pedestrian safety improvements to surrounding streets; proposes new publicly accessible open space; and would incorporate sustainability features into the Project. - 6.
-The Planning Code and Zoning Map Amendments are necessary in order to approve the Project; - 7.
+- 1. The Commission finds that the General Plan amendments, the 1500 Mission Street Special Use District and the associated Project to be a beneficial development to the City that could not be accommodated without the actions requested. - 2.
+The Commission made and adopted environmental findings by its Motion No. 19884, which are incorporated by reference as though fully set forth herein, regarding the Project description and objectives, significant impacts, significant and unavoidable impacts, mitigation measures and alternatives, and a statement of overriding considerations, based on substantial evidence in the whole record of this proceeding and pursuant to the California Environmental Quality Act, Section 15091 through 15093, and Chapter 31 of the San Francisco Administrative Code ("Chapter 31").
+The

+Commission adopted these findings as required by CEQA, separate and apart from the Commission's certification of the Project's Final EIR, which the Commission certified prior to adopting the CEQA findings.

+- 3. The Project would address the City's severe need for additional housing for low income households by providing on-site inclusionary affordable dwellings units in excess of the amounts required by the City's Inclusionary Affordable Housing Program (Planning Code section 415). - 4.
+The Project would deliver office space essential for the City's needs, enhance public service by providing a consolidated one-stop permit center, in close proximity to other government offices in the Civic Center Area and providing greater efficiency and convenience to members of the public, and offer a fiscally prudent and has lower operating expenses compared to current assets or other alternatives (including the purchase of existing office space or other newly constructed office space). - 5.
+The Project proposes neighborhood-serving amenities, such as improved pedestrian connectivity via two mid-block alleys, activated by retail and civic uses. - 6.
+The General Plan Amendments are necessary in order to approve the Project; - 7.
 General Plan Compliance.
 The Project is, on balance, consistent with the Objectives and Policies of the General Plan, for the reasons set forth in the findings in the Downtown Project Authorization, Motion No. 19887, which are incorporated by reference as though fully set forth herein. - 8.
 Planning Code Section 101.1(b) establishes eight priority-planning policies and requires review of permits for consistency with said policies.
-On balance, the Project complies with said policies, for the reasons set forth in the Downtown Project Authorization, Motion No. 19887 which are incorporated by reference as though fully set forth herein.
+On balance, the Project complies with said policies, for the reasons set forth in the Downtown Project Authorization, Motion No.19887 which are incorporated by reference as though fully set forth herein. - 9.
+The Project is consistent with and would promote the general and specific purposes of the Code provided under Section 101.1(b) in that, as designed, the Project would contribute to the character and stability of the neighborhood and would constitute a beneficial development. - 10.
+Based on the foregoing and in accordance with Section 340, the public necessity, convenience and general welfare require the proposed General Plan Amendment.